 Insulation Requirements

 All OCP NIC 3.0 cards shall implement an insulator to prevent the bottom side card components from shorting out to the baseboard chassis.
-The recommended insulator thickness is 0.25 mm and shall reside within the following mechanical envelope for the Small and Large size cards.
+The recommended insulator thickness is 0.25 mm and shall reside within the following mechanical envelope for the SFF and LFF.

 SFF Insulator